Updated on July 30th, 2020

 Top 20 Best Things To Do In Antigua

-Here are my top 20 best things to do in Antigua, from the perspective of being a local.
+Here is my list of what to do in Antigua, from the perspective of being a local.
 These are also reasons why Antigua should be a big part of any itinerary to explore the islands of the Caribbean.

 Antigua has a brutal history, starting with the first inhabitants of Amerindians before being “discovered” by Christopher Columbus in 1493.
 Antigua & Barbuda were eventually declared an English Colony in 1667.
 Historically sugar was the main crop, leading to the importation of African slaves.